Automated Detection and Forecasting of COVID-19 using Deep Learning Techniques: A Review: Computer Aided Diagnosis System (CADS) for COVID-19 Detection

 \section{Computer Aided Diagnosis System (CADS) for COVID-19 Detection}

-Many CADS have been developed using DL methods using X-ray and CT images.
-Two types of systems: (i) classification and (ii) segmentation using DL methods have been developed.
-In classification-based CADS, the main objective is to identify COVID-19 patients, which involves the process of extracting features, selecting features, and classifying using deep layers.
-The second type, CAD, is for the segmentation of X-Ray and CT-Scan images of each infected person with COVID-19.
-Segmentation implies dividing images into meaningful areas and is of particular notability in medicine.
-Manual segmentation of medical images takes much time; thus, applying machine learning models is crucially paramount.
-Among the most important segmentation models, the various types of fuzzy clustering methods \cite{a24,a25} and DL procedures such as U-Net \cite{a26} can be expressed.
+In prior research papers, many CADS have been developed applying DL methods on X-ray and CT images; these systems can be categorized by their application into two categories: (i) classification and (ii) segmentation.
+In classification-based CADS, the main objective is to identify COVID-19 patients, which involves the process of extracting and selecting the most informative features and classifying using DL.
+However, in the second type, an image of an infected person is given to the system for segmentation of an area of interest.
+Manual segmentation of medical images takes considerable time; thus, applying machine learning models is crucially paramount.
+Among the most important segmentation models, the several types of fuzzy clustering methods \cite{a24,a25} and DL ones such as U-Net \cite{unet} can be denoted.
 In the CADS, with the segmentation approach, patients' CT-Scan images and their manual segments labeled by doctors are fed to the DL network.
 Then, during the training process, the DL network is trained on manual segments to segment raw input images.
-Finally, in deep network output, segmented images are presented with segmentation accuracy.
 The components of DL-based CADS for COVID-19 detection are shown in Figure \ref{fig:four}.
-In the following section, we will first mention the important data available for COVID-19.
-Then, the DL methods exploited in the research are introduced.
+In the following section, we will first mention the important data available for COVID-19; then, the DL methods used in the review research are introduced.